rafa-99/nethunter/README.md

 1. Download and unzip the script folder anywhere on your sdcard/internal memory;
 2. Open-up a android terminal (You can use [Terminal Emulator](https://play.google.com/store/apps/details?id=jackpal.androidterm)) and type `su`;
-3. After logging in as root, navigate to the folder where you extracted the script folder and type `./nethunter`
+3. After logging in as root, navigate to the folder where you extracted the script folder and type `sh nethunter`
 4. The script will start running, and then just simply wait until the installation process is finished to open up the nethunter app and install Chroot;

 ## FAQ's